matthewmueller/filewatch/Readme.md

 # filewatch

-  watches files and runs a script when there is changes
+  watches some files, executing a command when they change.

 ## Usage